dostert01/Level2/README.md

 #### Business Logic

-The smallest building blocks of business logic inside the system are business logic modules.
+The smallest building blocks of business logic inside the framework are business logic modules.
 These modules themselves implement the IPO pattern.
 They are based on a simple API, what allows modular extensibility of the system's capabilities in a way, that is independent of development and release cycle of the framework itself.

 Business logic modules can be chained together into pipelines.
 This is, where the state (respectively the meta information) of a payload and its business object comes into play.
 Each pipeline can have a set to matching patterns attached.
 These patterns are matched against the state of any incoming payload.
 Once a pipeline's matching patters match a payload, this particular payload will be processed by the corresponding pipeline.
 During the processing of a payload, a pipeline or more precise the contained business logic modules can apply any kind of changes to the payload and its state information.
 This can either cause the payload to be processed by subsequent matching pipelines or being handed over to external systems.

-- Ability to run anywhere (on Linux) from small embedded systems to big cloud instances
-- Small memory footprint
-- As few external dependencies as possible or rather reasonable
-- Modularity
-- Performance
-- Ability to modify and add new business logic after deployment

 ## Technical Implementation

 ### Provided Modules